leighmacdonald/uncletopia/README.md

 3. Trigger TF2 deploy.

+### Development

+If you are on a 64bit machine you will want 32bit libs for spcomp to execute.

+    sudo apt get install libc6:i386 lib32stdc++6

 ## Git pre-commit

 There is a pre-commit hook that you should enable to ensure you don't commit any unencrypted secret.